roc-lang/roc/TUTORIAL.md

 - Backpassing syntax does not need to be used with `await` in particular.
 It can be used with any function.
 - Roc's compiler treats functions defined with backpassing exactly the same way as functions defined the other way.
 The only difference between `\text ->` and `text <-` is how they look, so feel free to use whichever looks nicer to you!

+## summary

+To summarize, we have covered:

+    - The Roc REPL
+    - Strings and numbers
+    - defs and immutability - You cannot reassign a def
+    - using the functions from builtin modules (Str.concat, Num.isNegative, etc,.)
+    - Building and running an application with Roc (Roc main.roc, Roc test)
+    - Named functions, Anonymous function
+    - Branching and matching with 'if-then-else' and 'When-is'
+    - Records
+      - Record shorthand
+      - Destructuring Records
+      - Building records from other records (& operator)
+    - Lists
+    - Tags
+      - Tags can have payloads
+      - A Tag payload may contain another tag, function, list, record, string etc,.
+      - Bool in Roc is just a tag union [Bool.true, Bool.false]
+    - Result
+      - Handle Results with the Result module (Result.withDefault etc,.)
+    - Type annotations
+      - wild card notation *
+      - Type variables for parameterized types
+    - Pipe operator
+      - Expression result will be passed as the first argument to the next function in the pipe chain
+    - Numeric Types (Nat, Int, Frac)
+    - Tests - global and inline expects
+    - Modules - Builtin, App and Interface modules
+    - App and Platform distinction
+    - Task type provided by platforms
+    - Backpassing

+Thats it!
+You can start writing Roc apps now.
+You may use the available platforms from the examples directory.
+Many have started tackling 'Advent of Code' problems with Roc too.

+You can continue reading to go through some of the more advanced concepts next.
 ## Appendix: Advanced Concepts

 Here are some concepts you likely won't need as a beginner, but may want to know about eventually.